Healthy Homes Assessment Rongotai

 Draught Stopping Rongotai

-If you are able to feel external air flowing in or the sound of a clear draught emanating from a gap or hole or crack, then it’s likely to be a gap or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and let air into or out of the home require to be sealed.
-For instance, if an open fireplace isn’t used it may cause draughts and should be shut from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped as far as possible.
+If you are able to feel external air entering or the air is clear from a crack or a gap or crack, then it’s probably a gap or hole that needs sealing in any way.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and let air into or out within your home need sealing.
+In the case of an open fireplace isn’t being used, it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-You don’t need to block holes or gaps in the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure when the household heats and cools, so that they can still be closed and opened instead of than securing.
-We will inspect the windows and doors during your Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes that are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building when the home is heated and cools in order to let them be closed and opened instead of than being stuck.
+We will examine every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections